ISSA Nutritionist Study Guide

 Proteins, Amino Acids, and Energy

-In times of severe restriction of calories, the body will release some amino acids in order to keep providing energy for activity.
+In times of severe restriction of calories, the body will release some amino acids to keep providing energy for activity.

-Even when well-fed, the body will still sometimes use proteins for energy, even at rest.
+Even when well-fed, the body sometimes uses proteins for energy, even at rest.

 The body can utilize the three BCAAs for energy during exercise, but it uses leucine most of all.